notnatedavis/cAimbot/README.md

-# **cAimbot**
+# Installation Scripts

-an aimbot program entirely in C (python was too slow so I wanted to give my attempt at something quicker)
+This is a repository containing an Aimbot program entirely written in C focusing on pure performance and execution.

 _current project structure_